-Prior to certifying the first payment to the Contractor, the Project Manager should liaise with the Procurement Team to check that the Contractor has a UTR tax number (to register them with CIS) and their VAT number in place.
+Prior to certifying the first payment to the Contractor, the Project Manager should liaise with the CRL Finance Team to check that the Contractor has a UTR tax number (to register them with CIS - Construction Industry Scheme) and their VAT number is in place.
 If not, the Project Manager should deduct 30% from the amount payable (which the Contractor should then reclaim from HMRC) and VAT will not be certified either.